MIU & THE UNITED NATIONS UNIVERSITY FOR PEACE (UPEACE)

 UPEACE trains future leaders to explore and formulate strategies and practices in various contexts to address the causes of multiple problems affecting human and global wellbeing, and thus contribute to the processes of peacekeeping and peace-building.

-This will be taught by Professor Kenneth Omeje.
-Professor Omeje is a Visiting Professor at the Institute for Peace and Security Studies in Addis Ababa University, Ethiopia, and at the University for Peace Addis Ababa Programme (UPEACE).
-He has over 25 years’ experience as a professional scholar
+This course, led by Professor Kenneth Omeje, a Visiting Professor at the Institute for Peace and Security Studies in Addis Ababa University and the University for Peace Addis Ababa Programme (UPEACE), leverages his over 25 years of expertise in Peace and Conflict Studies.

 The international human rights system has become an important part of the legal, moral, and political landscape.
 Human rights talk is everywhere: it is the language we use to express our needs, our desires, and what we see as our entitlements.
 It provides a way for us to think about tragic events, a lens through which to view and critique our society, and a set of aspirations that make up the core of liberal ideology.
 This course is intended to be a short guide through the “babble of international instruments” that make up the text of human rights theory and practice.